vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 - Forum community TAs can be registered students.

 (?
 I'm not clear on the purposes for these different roles yet, or what UI options apply to each designation.
-Part of the gudance for moderators?)
+Part of the gudance for moderators?
+Melanie, Jennifer Akana, Jane from Stanford, Victor)

 You can assign these roles to more people while your course is running, or remove a role from a user whenever necessary.